HUPO-PSI/mzQC/meeting_notes/PSI2020-QC_Agenda.md

 * Are different levels of reports possible, if yes which?
 * Can we require values or just certain types of metrics to be assessed?

+## 3. Specification document
+Work on the documentation for the standard specification.
+This is about targeting the right audience for each section.
-#### 4. Target: Tool devs that know 2. already, anyone who needs a technical reference
+#### 1. Target: Tool devs that know 2. already, anyone who needs a technical reference
-* examples in the specification document (depends on 1.)
+* Examples in the specification document
-* all examples in section6 - revise, check accession, format
+* All examples in section6 - revise, check accession, format
+* Other issues we want to adress in the specification:
+  - Why we have metrics with one value and metrics with whole tables of values
+  - Others?

-#### 5. Target: PSI reviewers, technical people with general hands-on knowledge of computational MS, tool devs
+#### 2. Target: PSI reviewers, technical people with general hands-on knowledge of computational MS, tool devs
-* paragraphs in the specification document (no dependencies)
+* Appendix sections of the specification document
-* use-case descriptions
+* Use-case descriptions
-* why we have metrics with one value and metrics with whole tables of values

-#### 6. Target: PSI reviewers, technical people with general hands-on knowledge of computational MS, tool devs
+#### 3. Target: PSI reviewers, technical people with general hands-on knowledge of computational MS, tool devs
 * polish specification document (probably best last)
-  - author list,
+  - Author list,
-  - pending comments,
+  - Pending comments,
+  - References,
-  - references,
+  - Softwares
-  - softwares
+  - Other omics?

 > I'd also like to advocate against work on a manuscript _before_ we have mastered all the above tasks.
 We all need to have a clear idea what we are putting forward and substantiate those offerings of mzQC for the community.